 An alien who is married to a person referred to in paragraph 1 of this Article may acquire Croatian citizenship even though he does not meet the preconditions referred to in Article 8, paragraph 1, items 2-4 of this Act.

-As part of your application, you must provide a criminal background check from the national authority in your home country.
+As part of your application, you must provide a legalized and officially translated criminal background check from the national authority in your country of nationality.
+It cannot be from a state, province, or private institution.

 In some countries, misdemeanors will appear on this background check.
 A misdemeanor is not a barrier to Croatian citizenship.
-However, you cannot have any criminal charges on your background check.
-If you do, your application for citizenship will be denied.
+However, you cannot have any felonies on your background check.
+If you do, your application for citizenship may be denied.

 This can create a problem when it comes to making a claim for citizenship.
-As part of the application, you must prove proof of your connection to your Croatian ancestor.
+As part of the application, you must provide proof of your connection to your Croatian ancestor.
 That is usually done through birth records linking you to the relative.

-Croatia has specific rules about who can and cannot apply for citizenship and several of these rules are rooted in patriotism and politics.
+Croatia has specific rules about who can and cannot apply for citizenship, and several of these rules are rooted in patriotism and politics.

 If your relative left Croatia for another country within the former Yugoslavia, then the right to citizenship is negated for all of their descendants (by law).